Report: Steelers QB Rudolph fined $50K by NFL

 14, NFL Network Insider Ian Rapoport reported on Saturday.

-The fine represents more than entire game check for Rudolph, whose yearly base
+The fine represents more than an entire game check for Rudolph, whose yearly

 Rudolph was not suspended for his involvement in the incident, which included